lguillier/Persistence-Coronavirus/README.md

 ## Introduction

 This repository aims at providing data and models relative to virus from Coronaviridae family.
 This project is constituted of three main parts.
-The first part focus on the collection of raw kinetics values of coronaviruses
+The first part focus on the collection of raw kinetics values of coronaviruses.
+The digitize_FigsTabs.r script helps to collect the kinetics from images (stored in Data/figures).

 ## Collecting the kinetics